 From bankruptcies to Ramp: Eric Glyman’s advice for startups

-Extending the lifespans of businesses has been a recurring theme in our CEO Eric Glyman’s career to date.
-His very first job was helping struggling companies restructure their bankruptcies.
-After selling his first startup Paribus, Eric teamed up with Karim Atiyeh and Gene Lee to co-found Ramp, a corporate card that's actually designed to help businesses spend less.
+Extending the lifespan of businesses has been a recurring theme in our CEO Eric Glyman’s career to date.
+His very first job was at a firm that helped struggling companies restructure their bankruptcies.
+After selling his first startup Paribus, Eric teamed up with Karim Atiyeh and Gene Lee to co-found Ramp, a corporate card designed to help businesses save more and spend less.

 These experiences have taught Eric a thing or two about building self-sustaining businesses.
 He recently went on the 20VC podcast to share his top advice for founders:

 Define the core of the company early on.

 You get pulled in a million directions when building a product.
 Having a clear view of your company mission will help you put the right constraints in place for your team and move much faster.
 At Ramp, our singular focus on helping companies spend less guides our decisions and priorities every day.

 Be ready for moments of intense pressure.

 Extreme stress is inevitable and it's during these times that the worst decisions are often made.
 At Paribus, Eric and the team once saw 80% of their revenue disappear overnight.
 He shares how he and the team put their terrified emotions aside to work through the crisis one step at a time.

 Funding rounds should be thought of as science experiments.

 What do you need to prove with the limited amount of capital you have on hand to unlock the next stage of funding and growth?
 Asking this question will help you hone in on your most important goals in light of constraints.